 This changes when he rescues a woman on the subway from a sexual harasser and as a thank you, she continues to bring Takeo and his best friend food.
 They become fast friends and then the adventure of love begins!
 This might sound like a super cheesy anime but I swear to you that every single episode is so pure and filled with joy that you’ll be dead inside when you finish the series.
 Fun stuff!

 Let’s be real here, Japanese horror stories are 100x more terrifying than American horror stories.
-This might be because we were not raised with these tales and only get them from big budget horror films like Ju-On: The Grudge, Ringu, Ichi the Killer etc. While American demons are terrifying in their own right with small children being possessed by demons and vomiting everywhere, the Japanese culture is either more gory showing grotesque details or have psychological thrillers.
+This might be because we were not raised with these tales and only get them from big-budget horror films like Ju-On: The Grudge, Ringu, Ichi the Killer etc. While American demons are terrifying in their own right with small children being possessed by demons and vomiting everywhere, the Japanese culture is either gorier showing grotesque details or have psychological thrillers.

 Mirai Nikki is a unique anime that focuses on a kid who documents every single thing he does and then one day discovers that his logs reveal the future.
 While this power is fantastic at first, it becomes a nightmare when the main character is thrown into a game where the participants must kill one another in order to obtain absolute power over time and space.
 This is an awkward situation due to the fact that the main character is little more than a coward, but a woman enters his life who is madly in love with him and won’t let anyone or anything get in the way of them.

-Is a great family friendly show that will do nothing but make you laugh and smile.
+It is a great family-friendly show that will do nothing but make you laugh and smile.
 (Just kidding.
 If you feel that you are ready for an unexpected journey, watch it and do not stop until you reach the end.)